 "Texted your phone.
 Accept it, and I'll be able to track you...
 Just in case I lose sight of you," said Gill.

-"Ok," said Keren, taking out her small smartphone and tapping on the message.
+"Ok," said Keren taking out her small smartphone and tapping on the message.

-A few minutes later, exiting the building alone, Keren departed in the direction Gill told her to go.
+A few minutes later, exiting the building alone, Keren departed in the direction Gill had told her to go.

-A minute after, Gill came out of the building following her, his system scanning people, windows, doorways, vehicles, rooftops, and anywhere someone might be watching from.
+In a minute, Gill came out of the building following her, his system scanning people, windows, doorways, vehicles, rooftops, and anywhere someone might be watching from.
 Releasing four palm-sized drones, he directed them to fly up high above him and spread out.